 (e) the CEO gives the contractor written notice to the effect that the contract will be terminated or suspended 3 days after the day on which the contractor receives the notice or at such later time as is specified in the notice.

-61. Administrator where intervention in contract
+61. CEO may appoint administrator after intervening in contract

 (1) If the CEO intervenes in a contract under section 59 the CEO may appoint or engage an administrator —